 We also argued that the food sponsors of London 2012 - McDonald's, Coca-Cola and Cadbury could make great strides in improving the healthiness and sustainability of their own products.
-They are already taking steps.
+They had already taken some steps.
 For example:

-- Cadbury Dairy Milk chocolate is now Fairtrade
+- Cadbury Dairy Milk chocolate had become Fairtrade

-- Coca-Cola is investigating ways to reduce packaging waste
+- Coca-Cola was investigating ways to reduce packaging waste

 Event organisers could take a leaf out of Copenhagen's book.
 The organisers for the United Nations Climate Change Conference in December 2009 recognised food's vital role in tackling climate change.
 For the conference catering, they specified, among other things, 65% organic food, fair trade products, and tap water instead of bottled water.
 Download the UNCCC catering policy here [35kb PDF].